 - Social Distancing will be observed where possible (current distance is determined by the Government)

-- Maximum group sizes will be limited and determined by scouts.org.uk and members of the group will be consistent each week (where possible)
+- Group sizes are not restricted, but Groups will not be permitted to mix and members of each group will be consistent each week (where possible)

 - Make adjustments for young people and adults vulnerable or affected by COVID, and consult to make sure return plans are accessible and inclusive